-(a) The license candidate shall be 18 years of age within1 year of the course completion date of the entry level course.Candidate must be a high school graduate or have a GED equivalent.
+(a) The license candidate shall be 18 years of age within 1 year of the course completion date of the entry level course.

 (b) The license candidate shall meet the essential functions of an EMSP as outlined in the Functional Job Analysis.
 The Functional Job Analysis was developed and adopted for the State examination accommodations to meet the requirements of the ADA.
 A copy of these functions may be reviewed in the U.S. Department of Transportation, National Highway Traffic Safety Administration's Emergency Medical Technician: EMT, National Standard Curriculum: Appendix A.